amberbase/amberbase/docs/concept.md

 ### Standard Server-Side Write Operations
 The server library should be able to provide a write api that is automatically exposed through the client library.
-* Authorization decisions can be expressed via a callback predicate (with user context and write target as input)
+* Authorization decisions can be expressed via a callback predicate (with user context and write target as input) or through configuration
 * Invoke write operations to the database
 * Send synchronization messages to subscribed clients